-One of the most beautiful islands that I visited and this will always remain the best for me.
+One of the most beautiful islands that I visited will always remain the best for me.
 This island is on the eastern side of the Gulf of Thailand in the Trat province.
 If you are going till Pattaya, I would say go to Ko Chang as well.

-How to go to Ko Chang: From Bangkok buses are there to Ko Chang or else from Pattaya you can take minivans.
-Minivans pick you up from the hotel, get into the ferry and drop you at your hotel in Ko Chang, so easy!
+From Bangkok, buses are there to Koh Chang or else from Pattaya you can take minivans.
+Minivans pick you up from the hotel, get on the ferry and drop you at your hotel in Ko Chang, so easy!

 The Klong Prao Beach has resorts lined up, so the beach is clean and less touristy.
-The White sand beach is a huge stretch and you are going to find most of the crowd here.
-It also has music, drinks and fire show being performed.
-From Ko Chang, you can go on a one day trip to Ko Kood/ Ko Kut island.
-Read that the beaches of Ko Kood are amazing.
-However, ferries were not plying to this island in July and will remain so most of the monsoon.
+The White sand beach is a huge stretch, and you will find most of the crowd here.
+It also has music, drinks and a fire show being performed.
+From Koh Chang, you can go on a one-day trip to Ko Kood/ Ko Kut island.
+However, ferries were not plying on this island in July and will remain so for most monsoons.

 Note that the water in Ko Chang is not going to be clear blue.
 The sea is not so shallow.
 There are diving options.
 You can hire a scooter/motorcycle/motorbike and look around the place.

 Book your stay: Ko Chang has many resorts lined up along the beaches.
-Even otherwise most of the resorts and hostels give you free pickup and drop to the beaches.
-Or you can always hire bikes to roam around the island.
-Look for interesting accommodation options here – Click Here
+Even otherwise, most of the resorts and hostels give you free pick up and drop at the beaches.

 KO PHI PHI - One of the Best Thailand Islands

-There are two places, phi phi don which is what people called phi phi and the other is phi phi leh which you can take a boat trip to as it is inhabited.
-It is quiet weird to see how such a small island like phi phi has been occupied to the brim and people walking up and down the narrow cobbled streets.
+There are two places, phi phi don, which is what people called phi phi, and the other is phi phi Leh which you can take a boat trip to as it is inhabited.
+It is pretty weird to see how such a small island like phi phi has been occupied to the brim and people walking up and down the narrow cobbled streets.

-Note: As of 2018 Maya bay has been closed to the public.
+Note: As of 2018, Maya Bay has been closed to the public.

 Look for interesting accommodation options? - Click here